 The early minarets in Central Asia have not survived, but we know that they had been built from mud brick, sometimes faced with fired brick and topped by wooden lantern.
 Later, the minarets began to be constructed entirely of fired brick and their shafts were decorated with horizontal bands of decorative brickwork in relief and sometimes with one or more bands of epigraphic decoration.
-From the 12^{th} century, some decor elements were picked out with blue glaze.
-These include the 12^{th} century Kalyan minaret in Bukhara and the minaret in Vabkent.
+From the 12th century, some decor elements were picked out with blue glaze.
+These include the 12th century Kalyan minaret in Bukhara and the minaret in Vabkent.
 Large minarets of Uzbekistan were usually erected as free standing structures near Friday mosques.
-These included the well-preserved 12^{th} century minarets in Central Asia as regards both its structure and its artistic qualities is the Kalyan minaret in Bukhara.
+These included the well-preserved 12th century minarets in Jarqurgan, Bukhara and Vabkent.
+The most impressive of the surviving minarets in Central Asia as regards both its structure and its artistic qualities is the Kalyan minaret in Bukhara.
 It was built in 1127 with considerable attention being paid to its durability.
 In the inscription which has survived on this minaret, the name of its master-builder is mentioned - "the work of Bako".